Skip to content

 Where do interest rates fit in?

 One way to manage inflation is by raising interest rates.
-For now, the base rate for the Bank Rate sits at 4%.
+As of February 2026, the bank has set the base rate at 3.75%.

 Is inflation good or bad?